ml-archive/readme/Documentation/how-to-use-a-proxy.md

 # How to use a proxy

 In some cases you might need to use a proxy for performing requests with your Vapor client, for example if a certain IP is whitelisted when reaching a third party integration.
-It's not straightforward to set this up and hopefully in the future, this will be a bit more simple and aligned.
+It's not straightforward to set this up and hopefully in the future, this will be a bit simpler and more aligned.

 ## Without TLS (using `http`)

-If there's no requirements for using `https`, a proxy can be defined in Vapor 2 as described in the [official docs](https://docs.vapor.codes/2.0/http/client/#proxy).
+If there are no requirements for using `https`, a proxy can be defined in Vapor 2 as described in the [official docs](https://docs.vapor.codes/2.0/http/client/#proxy).

 ## With TLS (using `https`)